Danysan1/wikibase-rest-api-ts/README.md

 Suppose you want to get the label of [Wikidata item Q1](https://www.wikidata.org/wiki/Q1) in english.
 From [the OpenAPI specification](https://doc.wikimedia.org/Wikibase/master/js/rest-api/) you find out that the appropriate method is [`GET /entities/items/{item_id}/labels/{language_code}`](https://doc.wikimedia.org/Wikibase/master/js/rest-api/#/labels/getItemLabel), under the tag `labels` (=> **`LabelsApi`**).
+You don't need to specify which instance to use because Wikidata is the default.
 ```js
 import { LabelsApi } from "wikibase-rest-api-ts";
 const api = new LabelsApi();